motech/modules/docs/source/ivr/using_ivr_with_verboice.rst

 Creating Skype channel
 ======================

-The next thing that you have to do is to setup a channel for your Verboice account.
+The next thing is setting up a channel for your Verboice account.
 Please visit the `Using Verboice with Skype`_ page for more information on how to create a Skype SIP profile and integrate it with the created Verboice account.

 Configuring IVR module to use Verboice
 ======================================

-Now that you have the Verboice account with Skype SIP profile integrated you can create a configuration for that account in the IVR module.
+Now that you have the Verboice account integrated with Skype SIP profile you can create a configuration for that account in the IVR module.
 To achieve this please go to the :code:`Settings` tab in the IVR module section.

 .. image:: img/settings.png